Dehazing Ultrasound using Diffusion Models: Results

-\TSW{A qualitative comparison is made in Fig.~\ref{fig:comparison-invivo}, where a representative set (bottom and top 10th percentile and mean} \TSW{gCNR scores) of the dehazed B-mode images is shown.
+A qualitative comparison is made in Fig.~\ref{fig:comparison-invivo}, where a representative set (bottom and top 10th percentile and mean gCNR scores) of the dehazed B-mode images is shown.
 A wider range of examples, including full cine-loops can be found on the online repository.
 From Fig.~\ref{fig:comparison-invivo} we observe that our diffusion method is more effective in removing haze compared to the supervised method.
 More importantly, apart from improved contrast, the proposed diffusion method retains and in some cases even reveals low-level tissue.
-Even though the \emph{in-vivo} data is out-of-distribution for the NCSNv2 model, the network can produce decent reconstructions due to the patch-based approach, showcasing the robustness of patch-based inference.} Additionally, we show the posterior haze samples from the diffusion dehazing method, which resemble the haze samples used for training.
+Even though the \emph{in-vivo} data is out-of-distribution for the NCSNv2 model, the network can produce decent reconstructions due to the patch-based approach, showcasing the robustness of patch-based inference.
+Additionally, we show the posterior haze samples from the diffusion dehazing method, which resemble the haze samples used for training.
 We moreover observe that we can efficiently fine-tune the amount of dehazing by controlling the haze amplitude parameter $\gamma$ in the data-consistency step of our diffusion model.
-Note that this tunability is an inherent feature of the proposed reverse diffusion scheme with explicit data-consistency steps, and e.g. requires no gamma-specific training, \TSW{in contrast to supervised methods, e.g. NCSNv2.} Fig.~\ref{fig:varying_gamma} shows a comparison for varying $\gamma$-settings.
-The ability to customize the algorithm's intensity is highly beneficial, as optimal image quality is often subject to personal preference, which can significantly vary in clinical practice. \TSW{Lastly, we assess the performance of the proposed diffusion method using a downstream delineation task as outlined in Section~\ref{sec:downstream} and observe that the diffusion-based processing aids EchoNet in producing more accurate delineations, as seen in Fig.~\ref{fig:echonet}.}
+Note that this tunability is an inherent feature of the proposed reverse diffusion scheme with explicit data-consistency steps, and e.g. requires no gamma-specific training, in contrast to supervised methods, e.g. NCSNv2.
+Fig.~\ref{fig:varying_gamma} shows a comparison for varying $\gamma$-settings.
+The ability to fine-tune the algorithm's aggressiveness is highly beneficial, as optimal image quality is often subject to the personal preference of the user, which can significantly vary in clinical practice.
+Furthermore, sweeping the dehazing intensity allows the user to assess the quality of the output and set the optimal trade-off point with reduced haze and minimal signal loss, with the latter being crucial for diagnostic confidence.
+Automatic preference-based tuning of this parameter is an avenue for future work.
+Lastly, we assess the performance of the proposed diffusion method using a downstream delineation task as outlined in Section~\ref{sec:downstream} and observe that the diffusion-based processing aids EchoNet in producing more accurate delineations (Dice=0.891) compared to the hazy original image (Dice=0.880), as seen in Fig.~\ref{fig:echonet}.
+The Dice coefficients are averaged over the entire test set and computed with respect to the ground truth masks.